The Board of Directors provides strategic advice and includes Australian business and policy leaders.

 Dharma Chandran

-Dharma joins the ABC with a broad range of experience in senior human resources, strategy, legal and corporate communications roles as a consultant, corporate executive and non-executive director across Australia, Asia and the Middle East.
+Dharma has a broad range of experience in senior human resources, strategy, legal and corporate communication roles as a consultant, corporate executive and non-executive director, across Australia, Asia and the Middle East.

-Dharma’s previous roles include Partner within Boyden Australia’s Leadership Consulting Practice, Partner in Charge of KPMG Australia’s People Advisory Practice, Managing Partner of Ernst & Young’s Far East Area Performance & Reward Practice (based in Hong Kong), Leader of Towers Perrin’s Asia-Pacific Financial Services Practice (based in Singapore) and Leader of Hewitt Associates’ Asia-Pacific M&A Practice (based in Kuala Lumpur).
+Dharma’s previous roles include Partner with Boyden Australia’s Leadership Consulting Practice, Partner in Charge of KPMG Australia’s People Advisory Practice, Managing Partner of Ernst & Young’s Far East Area Performance & Reward Practice (based in Hong Kong), Leader of Towers Perrin’s Asia-Pacific Financial Service Practice (based in Singapore) and Leader of Hewitt Associates’ Asia-Pacific M&A Practice (based in Kuala Lumpur).

-He has also held permanent and interim senior executive roles at McKinsey & Co, Westpac, Suncorp, Leighton Holdings, GFG Alliance, A2B and Emaar (based in Dubai).
+He has also held permanent and interim senior executive roles at McKinsey & Co, Westpac, Suncorp Leighton Holdings, GFG Alliance, A2B, Emaar (based in Dubai) and the ABC.

 Dharma has been a member of the Advisory Board or Panel for several NSW Government institutions, including iCare NSW and Service NSW.
-He has served on the Board of Mortgage Choice as a Non-Executive Director, Chairman of the Remuneration Committee and member of the Audit and Risk Committee and is currently a Non-Executive Director of 7-Eleven Australia, a position he has held since 2016, where he Chairs the Strategy Committee and is a member of the People Committee,.
+He has served on the Board of Mortgage Choice as a Non- Executive Director, Chairman of the Remuneration Committee and member of the Audit and Risk Committee and a Non- Executive Director of 7-Eleven Australia, where he Chaired the Strategy Committee and was a member of the People Committee.
+He is currently a Non-Executive Director of Macmahon and Chairs their Remuneration Committee.

 Ming Long AM